fredricrylander/itemid/README.md

 API Documentation
 -----------------
-I’m afraid there’s only the inline doc at this point.
+I’m afraid the only API doc is the inline doc at this point.